PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. Click on `Generate New Private Key` button

 1. Confirm by clicking on `Generate Key`.
-This will automatically download the keys in your browser.
+This will automatically download the private keys in your browser.

-1. Securely store the `JSON` file containing the key.
+1. Securely store the `JSON` file containing the private key.
 These will be used in the next section.

 ### Apply the Firebase Keys to the Talawa Mobile App

+The key generated in the previous step is in a format suitable for use in a mobile app.
+We need to convert it for use by the API.
+This will require you to do some work in the talawa repository to do the necessary conversion.
+The resulting output will be stored in a `lib/firebase_options.dart` file.
+Some of the contents of this file will then need to be added to the API's `.env` file.
+Here we go.

 1. Clone the talawa mobile app in a separate directory that is not under your Talawa-API directory.